locvx1234/Linux-Tutorial/volume_manager.md

 ```

 ###Reduce the LVM layout
 Unfortunally we can NOT make a XFS partition smaller online.
-The only way to shrink is to do a complete dump of data, make a new smaller file system and restore.
+The only way to shrink is to do a complete dump of data, make a new smaller volume group and restore the data.

 ```
 # mkdir /dump